GabrielDeml/IWT/the_paper.md

 In figure 9 it clearly states that the item is made of French ivory.
 For the same reasons as in Figure 7, we believe that the tweet in Figure 9 is not an IIT tweet.

+# Limitations

+What I want to talk about:
+* Still are a limited by the dataset size.
+* We are not wild life experts we are computer scientists.
+* The images are not being incorporated into the the prediction.
+* We are greatly skewed towards the keyword "ivory".

+There are four main future works that would be worth looking into: Creating a larger dataset, having input from wild life experts, incorporating images into the prediction, and unskewing the data towards the keyword "ivory".

+Even though the dataset is the biggest dataset that we know of, it is still not a very large dataset.
 # Citations
 Used: